ACFTest/locke/docs/Human-Readable-Doc.md

   - **Day 2:** Max daily supply limit = 50M + 40M (previous day’s claims).

 #### Reset Mechanism:
 If fewer tokens are claimed than available in a day, the difference is not carried forward.
-Daily limits reset every day at 11:59 PM Mountain Time.
+Daily limits reset every day at 12:00 AM Mountain Time.

 ---